Nissan to pull out of local production in Indonesia, source says | The Japan Times

 Nissan Motor Co. will pull out of local production in Indonesia due to falling vehicle sales in the country, a source close to the matter said Wednesday.

-The third-largest car producer in Japan already halted production in January in the Southeast Asian country, including the construction of vehicles for emerging markets under the Datsun brand.
+The third-largest carmaker in Japan already halted production in January in the Southeast Asian country, including the construction of vehicles for emerging markets under the Datsun brand.

 The decision to withdraw from vehicle production in Indonesia is part of restructuring measures the automaker is taking to cut costs amid a deterioration in earnings, the source said.